On this page:

 Is a research career for you?
 Do you like designing experiments?
 Do you like analyzing data?
 Are you good at finding and testing alternative explanations for your results?
 How would you know until you try?
-Participation in undergraduate research provides an opportunity to explore career options while still in school and can be the basis for making informed decisions about your career path.

 Once you get involved in undergraduate research or an experiential learning opportunity such as an internship, register as a CoSM UREL participant.

 Benefits of Registering